 Someone will miss experiencing the blessings of salvation without effort.
 He must keep adding to his faith.
 And he will.
 This is part of the continued salvation of the true believer.
 He gets his assurance from the outcome God expects for those who enter the narrow road unto life eternal.
 One should not anticipate perceiving the blessing of assurance without fulfilling the expected outcome.

-Conditional salvation does not provide assurance.
+Conditional security does not provide assurance.
 It causes debilitating uncertainty and an impossible heavy burden.
 When someone fulfills the entrance requirements for salvation, he will also continue to and in the expected outcomes.
 However, when someone preaches the gospel to the lost, like Jesus and the Apostles, he should include both in that presentation.
 This isn’t good works to be saved.
 It relates instead to true faith and repentance.
 Faith has an object and it isn’t arbitrary.
 Jesus is Lord and Christ and King.
 When someone believes in Him, that is allegiance that will result in following Him.

 Relating to Repentance